fstnetwork/module-api/02-Token/01-Get_Token_Info.md

   - `price`: Token/Voucher price. _For example, the price you get is: {numerator: 1, denominator: 100}, it means 1 ETH = 100 YourToken. (the numerator and the denominator might be reduced by fraction reduction process)_
     - `numerator`: The numerator of this fraction.
     - `denominator`:The denominator of this fraction.
   - `availableAmount`: Amount of token/voucher the issuer own.
-The format is Decimaled Number.
+The format is Decimaled Number.
   - `vendible`: The token/voucher is vendible or not.
   - `createdTime`: The token/voucher created time.
 The format is Unix Timestamp in millisecond resolution.
   - `transfers`: Transfer history of the token.